 The much-awaited elementary OS 5.0 Juno has arrived.
 Before plunging on to the massive list of new features in Juno, let’s talk about the version number.

-The next big thing for elementary OS is happening this year when the fifth increment of elementary OS becomes available.You might be knowing that the current version is elementary OS 0.4 Loki.
-Therefore, any one would guess the next version to be 0.5.
-But, taking a big plunge in numbering, the next version will be elementary OS 5.0 Juno.
+If you are an elementary OS user, you may be knowing that the current version is elementary OS 0.4 Loki.
+Therefore, the best guess for the next version is 0.5.
+But, taking a big leap in numbering, this new version is called elementary OS 5.0 Juno.

 elementary OS 5.0 Juno

 This change in version was announced in a blog post from the development team.